Japan is not the first country that comes to mind when most people

-of Black Metal.
+think of black metal.
 However, it cannot be totally overlooked.
-While those in the underground may be aware of the mighty Sabbat,
+While those in the underground may be aware of the mighty

-attention should also be given to the earliest material from Abigail.
-Their first E.P. was released in August 1993, right
+Sabbat, attention should also be given to the earliest material from Abigail.
+Their first E.P. was released in August 1993,

-Black Metal.
-Out of the five tracks, only three are proper songs, with a couple keyboard pieces thrown in for the hell of
+filthy black metal.
+Out of the five tracks, only three are proper songs, with a couple keyboard pieces thrown in for the hell

-it.
-The influences from the likes of Bathory, Celtic Frost and Mayhem can be heard in this maelstrom of chaos, with some similarities
+of it.
+The influences from the likes of Bathory, Celtic Frost and Mayhem can be heard in this maelstrom of chaos, with some

-also drawn from early Beherit.
+similarities also drawn from early Beherit.
 The vocals are extremely raspy and give the impression of a totally shredded throat.
-It is

-done in the old school way, sounding like a more insane Quorthon.
-Still, despite the Satanic frenzy on display here, there
+It is done in the old school way, sounding like a more insane Quorthon.
+Still, despite the Satanic frenzy on display here,

 is a slower song that is built around more mid-paced riffs, giving it more of an old school feeling.